vercel/ship-content-driven-websites/README.md

-# A Next.js Personal Website with a Native Authoring Experience<!-- omit in toc -->
+# Build a stunning, content-driven website<!-- omit in toc -->

 This starter is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration and visual editing with live updates using [Presentation][presentation].